• England (1945), three pilots in front of a Mark XVI Spitfire

 In 1945 in East Anglia (from left) Rusty, Jack Stansfield and Norman Marsh pose for a photograph in front of a Mark XVI Spitfire.

-Forty-five years later (1990), Russell's son David took a picture of the same trio in front of a Mark XVI Spitfire that Rusty himself flew in the war.
+Forty-five years later in 1990, Russell's son David took this picture of the same trio in front of a Mark XVI Spitfire that Rusty himself flew in the war.
 This plane was restored to flying condition and exhibited in New Zealand where this photo was taken.

 Spitfire scamble!